 - Uncontaminated soil, rock, gravel, sand, silt and clay.

 - Glass.

-- Bricks.
+- · Bricks.

-- · Concrete.
+- Concrete.

 - · Ceramics.

-- · Cured asphalt.
+- Cured asphalt.

 - Tiles.

 - Road sub-base.

-- Untreated wood comprising less than one percent of any load by volume.

 - Vegetative material comprising less than three percent of any load by volume.

-- Metals such as reinforcing rods that cannot be reasonably separated from materials listed above.
+- Reinforcing steel rods that cannot be reasonably separated from materials listed above.

 - Additionally, cured asphalt may be used as cleanfill material but must only be placed in the land at least one metre above the highest groundwater level recoded at the site.